 Montevideo Bus Station

 The main Montevideo bus station is Tres Cruces Terminal.
 International, regional and local routes depart/terminate at the station.
 Many tour buses also use Tres Cruces.
 Buses are an affordable method of transport in Montevideo.
 Visitors can catch a direct bus to Colonia del Sacramento or the bus to Punta del Diablo from the main Montevideo station.
 The buses used for longer trips are impeccably clean, have comfortable, reclining seats and often offer free Wi-Fi.

 There is a ferry from Buenos Aires to Montevideo operated by Buquebus, but expect ticket prices to exceed $100 USD for a one-way ticket.
 A less-expensive route is to take the Cacciola boat from Buenos Aires to Colonia, then take a bus to Montevideo.

 Where To Stay in Montevideo

-- The city completely shuts down for some holidays, like May Day (May 1).
+- Montevideo completely shuts down for some holidays, like Labor Day (May 1).
 We were caught unaware and found everything (and we mean everything!) closed.
 Check to see if you trip coincides with a holiday so that you can properly prepare!

 - You will likely see locals walking around drinking Mate (pronounced Mah-tay) from a small mug in hand and the thermos tucked into the crook of their arm.
 Mate is the national drink of Uruguay…but takes some practice to drink it properly!

-- Montevideo is a walkable city…but only if you have the right shoes!
+- Montevideo is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.